Educational Psychology Interactive: Overview of Learning and Development

 • Make sure you feel comfortable as you start your learning; if you feel stressed, take a few minutes to relax (close your eyes, imagine yourself in your favorite spot or activity; breath slowly and deeply)

-• Imagine how you will feel when you successfully take a test on this material.
+• Imagine how you will feel when you are successfully assessed on this material.

 • Make a game out of learning the material; make it fun.